Click the logo above to reach the ssMaritime FrontPage for News Updates & “Ship of the Month”

 As built, SS Shalom accommodated 72 First Class passengers, with 87/131 interchangeable, and 887 Tourist Class passengers.
 She carried a crew of 450 on Atlantic sailings, but 500 whilst cruising.

-However, on a thick foggy day on November 26, 1964, SS Shalom departed New York commencing a cruise.
-Not long out to sea, just off Point Pleasant, 28 miles south west of Ambrose Light, SS Shalom collided with, and sliced through a Norwegian tanker, the Stolt Dagali.
+On a “Pea Soup” thick foggy day on November 26, 1964, the SS Shalom departed New York commencing her cruise.
+She was not long out to sea, being just off Point Pleasant, 28 miles southwest of the Ambrose Light, the Shalom collided with and sliced through a Norwegian tanker the Stolt Dagali.

 The 12,725-ton Norwegian tanker Stolt Dagali